 Brand loyalty beyond reason is not a quick-fix proposition.
 It will take years of planning, development and training in order to work.
 In the end, however, it is only this type of consumer relationship building that can move your bank or credit union brand into “lovemark” status.

-For more information on specific brand loyalty implementation, please visit this previous blog post.
-And Simple Bank founder Josh Reich offers additional great at “How a Bank Can Be a Brand You Love.”
+For more information, Simple Bank founder Josh Reich offers additional great tips at “How a Bank Can Be a Brand You Love.”

 And if you ever have a consumer so in love with your bank or credit union that he or she asks to be buried under the lobby, please let us know!